ScienceOfComputerProgramming/SCICO-D-20-00070/INSTALL.md

 in the `PATH` environment variable.

 On Windows, `git-sciit.exe` is placed into a centralised `Scripts` directory which should also be in the `PATH`.

+## Gitlab

+Summary of steps

+1. Create a sciit user for the project.
+2. Add sciit-gitlab public key to sciit user account.
+3. Register sciit user private token with sciit-gitlab
+4. Add sciit-gitlab webhook to project.